Rowan-McKereghan/cs-130-webserver/README.md

 The `EchoHandlerFactory` must implement `CreateHandler()` which constructs and returns an `EchoHandler`, although in this case the construction is trivial (seen in` echo_handler_factory.cc`).
 This constructed `EchoHandler` is short-lived, only used for a single request/response on a single-thread and is never shared.
 The dispatcher then calls the `HandleRequest()` of the `EchoHandler` which takes only a `boost::beast::http::request` object and the address of a `boost::beast::http::response` object.

 Finally, the `EchoHandler` must fill out this response object.
 To implement a new request handler, developers must create a new header and implementation for the handler factory and handler itself following this pattern.
 Any response logic will be contained in the implementation of `I_RequestHandler`.

+Similar request handlers `StaticHandler` and `NotFoundHandler` exist for our other currently supported options, serving static test files and a `404 NOT FOUND` request.

+Note that `StaticHandler` accepts paths relative to the current working directory.
+The default developer config file `dev_config` we are using at the moment assumes that the working directory is the main `ctrl-c-ctrl-v` repository directory.
+If you wish to run the webserver from a different directory, please use a different config file that will create a working relative file path to your directory, instead of the default one.

+For testing, `integration_test.sh` sets up a dummy client in a new terminal in order to test `boost::beast` functionality we cannot unit test, e.g. functions like `boost::beast::http::read` and other I/O methods, as well as some of the response and request formatting.
+We have static test files that test upload and download equality across server and client in `tests/IntegrationDiffs` and `tests/static_test_files`.
+We also recommend manually testing files to double check that the integration test works as intended.
+The unit tests in test files that correspond to `.cc` files (for example, `request_dispatcher.cc` -> `request_dispatcher_test.cc`) do not directly test the response and request formatting because it is internally handled by `boost::beast` when reading and writing into buffers.